programmer90000/linux-set-up-docs/installation.md

 Enable network mirror (recommended)

 ## Software Selection
-Select the GNOME desktop environment (or another if you prefer: KDE, XFCE, etc.)
+Select the KDE Plasma desktop environment (or another if you prefer: GNOME, XFCE, etc.)

-**Note: This documentation assumes you are using the GNOME Desktop environment**
+**Note: This documentation assumes you are using the KDE Plasma Desktop environment**

 ## Install GRUB Bootloader
 Choose Yes to install GRUB.